-- We scanned all the stories and digitized the written descriptions (available for 188 stories) to perform a simple text analysis. - 65 All stories were analysed together as a unique dataset of words.
-Text mining was performed with the R software (R Core - 66 Team, 2020), using a specific package (tm), and involved a preliminary manipulation to remove the punctuation, extra white - 67 spaces, and the common words (or stopwords), like articles or prepositions, which are not expected to bear specific information - 68 for the analysis.
-A collection of stopwords is available for the Italian language in the R function we used (tm map), but we - 69 added a few more that emerged from a first text review (as reported in the caption of Figure 1).
-The resulting assemblage - contained 3428 terms that were used with different frequencies.
+We scanned all the stories and digitised the written descriptions (available for 188 stories) to perform a simple text analysis.
+All stories were analysed together as a unique dataset of words.
+Text mining was performed with the R software (R Core Team, 2020), using a specific package (tm) and involved a preliminary manipulation to remove the punctuation, extra white spaces, and the common words (or stop words), like articles or prepositions, which are not expected to bear specific information for the analysis.
+A collection of stop words is available for the Italian language in the R function we used (tm\map), but we added a few more that emerged from a first text review (as reported in the caption of Fig. 1).
+The resulting assemblage contained 3428 terms that were used with different frequencies.
 More than 1950 words were used only once.
-As expected, the - most common term is vulcano [volcano], which is mentioned 581 times.
-Focusing on the other terms, the three most frequent - words are casa [home], with 147 occurrences, Vesuvio, mentioned 127 times, and lava, which appears 124 times.
-Figure 1 - shows a histogram of the 20 most used words (translation in the caption).
-A more general idea is provided by the word cloud. - 75 Figure 1: Frequencies of the most used terms in the written descriptions of the imaginary eruption and associated word cloud.
-The - meaning of the terms are as follows: casa [home], Vesuvio [Mt.
-Vesuvius], lava [lava], vicino [nearby], città [city], molto [much], due [two], - giorno [day], eruzione [eruption], eruttare [to erupt], volta [time, turns], Luca, viveva [lived], fumo [smoke], ragazzo [boy], Napoli, anni - 78 [years], vede [she/he sees], subito [now], inizia [begins], fare [to do], vide [she/he saw].
-Stopwords added to the original list and not included in the count are: perché [why], così [therefore], poi [after], allora [then], cosa [what, thing], quindi [therefore], però [however], po' [a bit], dopo [after], mentre [meanwhile], lì [there], quando [when].
+As expected, the most common term is vulcano (volcano), which is mentioned 581 times.
+Focusing on the other terms, the three most frequent words are casa (home), with 147 occurrences, Vesuvio (Vesuvius), mentioned 127 times, and lava, which appears 124 times.
+Figure 1 shows a histogram of the 20 most-used words (translated in the caption).
+A more general idea is provided by the word cloud.